Search

 Retinoids

 Retinoids are not necessarily something you should avoid on sensitive skin.
 You just have to proceed with caution.
-If you have sensitive skin, you want to make sure you’re not using an AHA or BHA within the same regimen because it can overwhelm the skin.
-You might be thinking, “Okay, because I don’t want to use too many exfoliants right?”
+If you have sensitive skin, you want to make sure you’re not using an AHA or BHA within the same regimen as a retinoid because doing so can overwhelm the skin.

 L-ascorbic acid